Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 destroy.all() `[window: destroy all]`<br>
 Ddestroys all active windows.

+### Tower Testing

+The actions that only work in tower testing.

 useinstant(spell_index) `[tower: use (instantly) type: int]`<br>
 Uses the spell at slot `spell_index`, where slot 1 refers to the first skill.<br>